3GP TIFF

 +

 Upload the 3GP file and the converter exposes a frame-extraction picker: every Nth frame, frames at specific timestamps, or one frame per second.
 Each chosen frame is decoded from the 3GP video stream, encoded as a separate TIFF file, and bundled as a ZIP for download.
+3GP is the container the 3GPP standardised for early mobile phones, when video had to fit a 176x144 screen and a 2G data plan.
+TIFF is the Tagged Image File Format from 1986, and it is the format scanning, publishing and archiving industries standardised on.

 Same resolution as the source 3GP: a 1080p 3GP produces 1920x1080 TIFF frames, a 4K 3GP produces 3840x2160 TIFF frames.
 The converter does not upscale or downsample — pixel dimensions are pulled straight from the decoded frame.
 Use /resize-image/ after extraction if you need smaller thumbnails.